 Or maybe I don’t.
 Maybe I’m simply too overwhelmed to say anything at all.
 Nonetheless, I begin to read and to question: “I’m not Jewish, am I?”
 More reading, and the answer seems to be: “Yes, perhaps I am, after all.”
 Something deep inside breathes a sigh of relief, a murmur of resignation, a hint of sorrow and fear… and a hope so shocking in its raw pain that it must be shut out completely.
 But another Voice whispers quietly in my ear: “Welcome home!
 I’ve missed you.”

-The orthodox conversion, two years down the line, will be merely the rubber stamp on a choice never really made at all.
+The Orthodox conversion, two years down the line, will be merely the rubber stamp on a choice that was never really a choice.
 And so I set out on a treasure hunt, to find that missing part of myself stolen by something, somewhere… and hidden in a song.
 I travel to Europe and find where the story ended: a desolate field, the buildings from my nightly ramblings, revealed in all their sordid reality.
 I retreat inside myself, cowering in the tour bus.
 “Take me home,” I whisper, knowing that in this place, no prayers are answered.

 But now, finally, there is an answering voice: “Come home!”

 The next summer finds me in Israel.
 On the bus to the Western Wall, I again hear the song from my youth, and something in my soul dances, soars to the heavens, and plummets in blind despair at love betrayed.
 Bewildered, I journey on.
 My travels take me to a Shabbat dinner hosted by a rabbi who teaches at a local seminary.
 Together with a dozen young people from all over the world, I celebrate Shabbat as it’s meant to be celebrated, with wine and song and stories.
 Before I know it, I am speaking of my hopes and fears freely before this crowd of strangers.